zhy1369800/claude-code-router/README.md

 - `longContext`: A model for handling long contexts (e.g., > 60K tokens).
 - `longContextThreshold` (optional): The token count threshold for triggering the long context model.
 Defaults to 60000 if not specified.
 - `webSearch`: Used for handling web search tasks and this requires the model itself to support the feature.
 If you're using openrouter, you need to add the `:online` suffix after the model name.
+- `image` (beta): Used for handling image-related tasks (supported by CCR’s built-in agent).
+If the model does not support tool calling, you need to set the `config.forceUseImageAgent` property to `true`.

-You can also switch models dynamically in Claude Code with the `/model` command:
+- You can also switch models dynamically in Claude Code with the `/model` command:
 `/model provider_name,model_name`
 Example: `/model openrouter,anthropic/claude-3.5-sonnet`